tamojit-maiti/automated-ts-forecasting/README.md

 Forecasting at scale calls for an entirely new approach that the current paradigm of 'looking at ACF/PACF plots to squeeze out model parameters' cannot be applied, because the number of time-series involved tend to be in the hundreds, if not thousands.
 This is particularly the case in retail, where inventory optimization solutions require a robust demand forecasting solution for thousands of SKUs.
 The demands of several SKUs can be cross-correlated and additionally lagged.

+## Structure

+The success of any good forecasting package lies in its ability to innately differentiate between model behaviour, sampling errors, outliers and noise.
+We aim to estimate each of the time series constituents and then move on to prediction.
+- ### Trend
+- ### Seasonality
+- ### Outliers
+- ### Noise

 ## Research so far

 I've scoured the interwebs and stumbled upon very few resources to go about in the topic.
 Whatever meagre resources I've managed to track down are listed below.